phR0ze/nixos-config/README.md

 Due to the number of different machines I maintain and how often I change their intended purpose I find it essential to be able to take a new system from baremetal to a pre-defined, purposefully built system serving in it's intended function as effortlessly as possible.
-NixOS's flakes and profiles provide a fantastic platform on which to build this functionality .
+NixOS's Nix and flakes integration provides a fantastic platform on which to build this functionality.

 ### Disclaimer
 Any tooling or documentation here comes with absolutely no guarantees or support of any kind.
 It is to be used at your own risk.
 Any damages, issues, losses or problems caused by the use of any tooling or documentation here is strictly the responsiblity of the end user and not the developer/creator of this project.
-This project is highly opinionated and primarily for my own use but your welcome to fork it and build on my work.
+This project is highly opinionated and primarily for personal use but your welcome to fork it and build on my work.

 ### Quick links